coderBuffalo/vue-template-extend-loader/README.md

 specify tag gacExtend in gacExtender, place prop `query` to select base component markups, which will be process by prop `mode`.

-tag gacExtend will be removed if prop `query` not exist. tag gacExtender will be removed if it has not gacExtend markup.
+tag gacExtend will be removed if prop `query` not exist. tag gacExtender will be removed if prop `path` neither explicitly specified nor inferred from vue component option `extends` key. tag gacExtender content will be replace by the prop `path` component's template content.

 - html - replace queried node's content with content. `default mode`
 - replace - replace queried node with content.